Naosyth/SpaceEngineersPrograms/README.md

 # SpaceEngineersPrograms
-A collections of in-game programs for Space Engineers
+A collection of in-game programs for Space Engineers.